pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_fragment_update.hbs.md

 # tanzu accelerator fragment update

-This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator fragment update` command to update an accelerator fragment.
+This topic tells you how to use the Tanzu Accelerator CLI `tanzu accelerator fragment update` command to update an accelerator fragment.

 ## Synopsis